 - You have passed a Secure English language test (SELT) from an approved provider.

 Applicants who are sponsored to work as doctors, dentists, nurses or midwives, and have already passed an English Language assessment by the relevant regulated professional body, do not have to prove their knowledge of English.

-You have to show that you have at least £1,270 in your bank account to show that you can support yourself in the UK.
+You have to show that you have at least £1,270 in your bank account.
+This will show that you can support yourself in the UK.

-However, it is not required if you have been in the UK with a valid visa for at least 12 months.
+However, you do not need prove this, if you have been in the UK with a valid visa for at least 12 months.